 Outcome of Compatibility studies [ECC REPORT 200]

+Conclusion of ECC Report 200

-The ECC report 200 addresses the need for co-existence studies identified within the CEPT Roadmap for designating additional spectrum for SRD/RFID applications in the UHF spectrum, notably in the 870-876 MHz and 915-921 MHz bands.
+The conclusion of the ECC report 200 addresses the need for co-existence studies identified within the CEPT Roadmap for designating additional spectrum for SRD/RFID applications in the UHF spectrum, notably in the 870-876 MHz and 915-921 MHz bands.

 The ECC Report 200 has analysed a broad range of representative SRD and RFID uses that are proposed to be deployed in the subject frequency bands alongside several civil and non-civil radiocommunications services and systems that are already in situ or proposed in CEPT countries.
 The ECC Report 200 also considers systems/services operating in adjacent bands.
 The studies have relied on a combination of methods: including Minimum Coupling Loss link budget calculations to statistical Monte-Carlo based simulations performed with SEAMCAT.